pingcap/docs/reference/tiflash/deploy.md

 There is no limit to the number of deployment machines (one at least).
 A single machine can use multiple disks, but deploying multiple instances on a single machine is not recommended.

 It is recommended to use an SSD disk to buffer the real-time data being replicated and written to TiFlash.
 The performance of this disk need to be not lower than the hard disk used by TiKV.
-It is recommended that you use a better performance NVMe SSD and the SSD‘s capacity is not less than 10% of the total capacity.
-Otherwise, it may become the bottleneck of the amount of data that this node can handle.
+It is recommended that you use a better performance NVMe SSD and the SSD's capacity is not less than 10% of the total capacity.
+Otherwise, it might become the bottleneck of the amount of data that this node can handle.

 For other hard disks, you can use multiple HDDs or regular SSDs.
 A better hard disk will surely bring better performance.